dcalhoun/david-calhoun/posts/using-yarn-on-elastic-beanstalk.md

       yarn install --production=false;
 ```

-## Extension Explanation
+## Extension Details

 The EB extension file content above is doing a couple of things.
 First, it creates a `41_install_yarn.config` hook that installs both Node and Yarn.
-Note, this effectively nullifies the “Node version” setting within the provided Node solution stack from AWS.
+Note, this effectively negates the “Node version” setting within the provided Node solution stack from AWS.

 ```bash
 #!/bin/bash